SUMMER24-R-Coffee/R-Coffee_App/README.md

 ## Overview

 R-Coffee app is a frontend application that follows the Model-View-ViewModel (MVVM) architecture.
 The app is built primarily using Kotlin, with some Java components to make payment functionality.
 It aims to provide a seamless and efficient user experience for managing coffee-related tasks.
-Read more about [Backend](https://github.com/SUMMER24-R-Coffee/R-Coffee_Server)
+Read more about [Backend](https://github.com/SUMMER24-R-Coffee/R-Coffee_Server).
+UI design [Figma](https://www.figma.com/design/BmEKc2HmaQ0NbgAF/R'Coffee-UI?node-id=11-2&t=Jpe6wlVOrtKx7zzz-0).

 <!--## Features